Article: Opening the Doors to the Self – Spirit Involvement

 C: It’s okay.
 Thank you for trying.
 I know I have to deal with my own pain, and maybe I didn’t want to.

-H: George, you may feel a draining sensation for awhile.
+H: George, you may feel a draining sensation for a while.
 Just let me know when it stops.
 Now, Protector, please find your attention being drawn to the light that is here all around you.
-And notice if there is any particular energy pattern or entity which seems familiar to you.
+And notice if there is any particular energy pattern or entity that seems familiar to you.

 S: Yes, there is something familiar here.